hakai-here/Pyosint/README.md

  -|threads     | Specify the amount of brute force threads to use -|engines     | Provide a list of search engines separated by commas.
- -|output      | Save the results to a text file -|banner  | Toggle on between ascii art help  |      | Display the help menu
+ -|output      | Save the results to a text file -|banner  | Toggle on/off between ascii art help  |      | Display the help menu